Particular/docs.particular.net/servicecontrol/contracts.md

 The message contains the time it was detected and the last heartbeat time.

-Similarly to the code above you can subscribe to the event, handle it, and perform custom actions.
+Similarly to the code above it is possible to subscribe to the event, handle it, and perform custom actions.

 ### Alerting on HeartbeatRestored Event